sander-1105/testApplicationA/README.md

 #### 2. Setup
 - Sets up Python environment
 - Configures dependency caching
-- Prepares the build environment
+- **Reads and calculates version numbers**
+- Provides version outputs for subsequent jobs

-#### 3. Version Update
+#### 3. Chart Validation
+- **Validates chart repository access without making changes**
+- Tests SSH connection and repository permissions
+- Verifies Chart.yaml file exists and is parseable
-- Reads current version from VERSION file
+- Logs current and planned version information
-- Increments the version number
+- **Critical**: Stops pipeline if validation fails

+#### 4. Version Update
+- **Only executes if all previous steps succeed**
-- Updates the VERSION file
+- Updates VERSION file with new version number
-- Creates and pushes a new version tag
+- Creates and pushes version tag
-- Ensures proper branch checkout before pushing changes
+- Commits changes directly to main branch
+- **Protected**: Will not run if any validation fails

-#### 4. Chart Update
+#### 5. Chart Update
+- **Only executes after successful version update**
 - Updates the Helm chart repository
-- Synchronizes the new version with the chart
+- Synchronizes new version with chart appVersion
 - Uses SSH for secure repository access
-- Handles SSH key setup automatically

-#### 5. Notification
-- Sends build status notifications via GitHub Issues
-- Includes detailed build information
-- Gracefully handles notification failures
-- Provides workflow and run context
+- Commits and pushes chart changes

 ## Prerequisites